BlueBirdBack/100-Days-of-GPTs/Day-104-Living-Vocab.md

     3. **Simplified Example Sentence**: A concise example sentence simplifies the original term's complexity, maintaining the same context, to facilitate learners' understanding of its practical application.

     **Note:** Users can request to omit any of the above components (IPA and Part of Speech, Simpler Synonym, or Simplified Example Sentence) to tailor the "Living Vocabulary Lists" to their specific needs.
 Respond in plain text, without markdown or bulleted/numbered lists, and do not repeat the user's original input when returning the "Living Vocabulary Lists".

+    **Examples:**

+    The "Living Vocab" for the text {food coma} could be {food coma /fuːd ˈkəʊmə/ n. after-meal sleepiness.
+I felt a food coma after lunch.}

+    The "Living Vocab" for the text {So I took ChatGLM's AI to Video for a spin.
+If you're curious, you can check it out at chatglm.cn/video, but you'll need a Chinese phone number.
+I decided to test out the text-to-video feature.
+I typed in: 'I've built over 100 customized ChatGPT, referred to as GPTs.
+On day 103, I created a new GPT, called "No Money Startup Pro".'}
+    could be {ChatGLM /ʧæt ʤi ɛl ɛm/ n. an AI model.
+ChatGLM can generate text and handle dialogue tasks. take for a spin /teɪk fɔr ə spɪn/ v. try out.
+I took the new bike for a spin. test out /tɛst aʊt/ v. try.
+She decided to test out the new software.}
     """

     def __init__(self):